cleverness/cleverness-to-do-list-plugin/readme.txt

 * **date** - default is hide (0).
 Use 1 to show.
 * **editlink** - default is hide (0).
 Use 1 to show.
 * **todoid** - default is blank ("").
 Use the ID of the to-do item to display just one item.
+* **completed** – default is 0.
+Use 1 to show completed items only

 Example:

-Set the title to "My To-Do List" and show the deadline and the category.
+Set the title to "My To-Do List" and show the deadline and only items in a specific category.

-[todoadmin title="My To-Do List" deadline=1 categories=1]
+[todochecklist title="My To-Do List" deadline=1 category=1]

-= What is the shortcode to display the administration page in the front-end? = Permalinks must be enabled on the site to be able to use this feature.
+= What is the shortcode to display the administration page in the front-end? = [todoadmin]
-[todoadmin]

 The options are: